aserto-dev/aserto-react/README.md

 ### identity and setIdentity

 - `setIdentity` can be used to set the identity to pass as an `identity` HTTP header.
 It will override an `identity` header that is passed into `reload(headers)`.
-This is the preferred way to send an identity to the displayStateMap API, which can be used to override the Authorization header by the displayStateMap middleware.
+This is the preferred way to send an identity to the displayStateMap API, which can be used to override the Authorization header by the `displayStateMap` middleware in the `express-jwt-aserto` Node.js SDK.
 - `identity` will return the current identity (or undefined if it hasn't been set).

 ### getDisplayState('method, 'path')